 Chocolate No Bake Energy Bites

-When I think of the perfect, healthy snack of all time…I think of these!
+When I think of the perfect, healthy snack of all time…I think of an energy ball!

 These cuties are like the super healthy version of brownie bites.
-No kidding!
 They have the same effect too…as in, you can’t eat just one.

 They really satisfy my sweet tooth and chocolate cravings, yet there’s no refined sugar OR processed chocolate in them!